All Products

 const char *endpoint = "yourEndpoint";

-/* Before you run the sample code, make sure that the YOUR_ACCESS_KEY_ID and YOUR_ACCESS_KEY_SECRET environment variables are configured by using temporary access credentials obtained from STS. */
+/* Before you run this sample code, make sure that you have set the YOUR_ACCESS_KEY_ID and YOUR_ACCESS_KEY_SECRET environment variables based on the temporary AccessKey pair obtained from STS. */

 const char *access_key_id = getenv("OSS_ACCESS_KEY_ID");